graphops/file-hosting-service/docs/discovery.md

 ```

 As we keep the diagram simple, it is possible to have indexer serve/host schema files as part of indexer service and become independent of IPFS gateway

+## Trade-off

+First assume that on-chain allocation does not bring significant economic guarantee to FHS (no rational slashing).

+If there are $m$ data producers, $n$ data consumers, and $p$ datasets to discover, then

+**Offchain**

+The only on-chain cost occurred are indexer registration and/or server url allocation: $O(1)$.

+Data consumers looking for 1 file will run a program with runtime complexity of $O(mp)$.
+Data producers will serve $O(n)$ queries for each consumers looking for a file.
+The discovery process mostly falls on data consumers.

+**Onchain**

+Data producers spend on indexer registration and per file allocation: $O(p)$.
+We expect the network subgraph to index the data and make available for queries (graphcast can acheive similar "oracle" functionality; particularly with challengers).

+Data consumers looking for 1 file will run a program with runtime complexity of $O(1)$.
+Data producers will not need to serve status queries for p2p discovery.